y-scope/yscope-log-viewer/docs/src/user-guide/struct-logs/index.md

 :link: format/index
 Formatting as plain text
 ^^^
-A guide to formatting logs as plain text with a format string.
+How to format structured logs as plain text, using a format string.
 :::

 :::{grid-item-card}
 :link: specifying-keys
 Specifying keys
 ^^^
-A guide on how to specify keys in YScope syntax.
+How to specify keys when configuring the log viewer.
 :::
 ::::